Keep it classy with a fine leather case for that iPhone 13

 Leather is a tough material, but leather cases are not known for superior protection.
 That's where Mous comes in to change the status quo with an attractive leather case that also provides robust protection from every angle.
 The Mous Limitless 4.0 Black Leather Case will protect your iPhone 13 from drops of up to 30 feet, and it's fully compatible with the MagSafe system.

-The real deal: Apple iPhone 13 Leather Case with MagSafe
+The real deal: Apple Leather Case with MagSafe

-When you buy an iPhone case from Apple, you know you're getting something that will fit.
-The Apple Leather Case is made from soft, premium leather and it fits like a glove.
+When you buy an iPhone 13 case from Apple, you know you're getting something that will fit impeccably.
+The Apple Leather Case is made from soft, premium leather, and it fits like a glove!
 Of course, this one also works perfectly with MagSafe.

 Best value: LONLI Classic Genuine Nappa Leather Case